How Peace Corps Volunteers changed my life

 Peace Corps changed my life in multiple ways.
 I was able to learn English and speak it fluently.
 I was exposed to American culture, which made my transition to the U.S. very easy.
 I experienced the impact of community service and I made friends from different parts of the world.

-I emigrated to the U.S two years ago.
+I immigrated to the U.S two years ago.
 I still remember how surreal my first day was, when I reunited with Samir and saw the Golden Gate Bridge all in one day!
 Now we often bike or walk around San Francisco the same way we did in Amizmiz.
 Last year, I even saw him get married to the woman who brought us candy canes years ago!

 I also got the chance to meet up with Yassine when I visited Nashville.
 It was so fun to catch up while he showed me around his town.
 Since I’ve been in the U.S., I’ve also met up with friends I made through cultural exchange programs back in Morocco.

 My dream of attending an American college came true as well.
 I am currently enrolled at San Francisco State University as an anthropology and pre-med student.
 My goal is to become a doctor and join nongovernmental organizations to help communities in need.